-I’ve been quite vocal about the benefits of blogging using Markdown, and using a static page generator instead of the conventional CMS.
+I’ve been quite vocal about the benefits of blogging using Markdown, and using a static page generator with Pandoc instead of the conventional CMS.
 But a lot of people I’ve spoken to have expressed their doubts about the simplicity of the process.
 I figured if I could fit it in one blog post I could claim it were simple, right?

 - Easy to learn - It has almost no syntax.
 You can learn how to format like a pro in half an hour.

 - Fast - You don’t have to deal with HTML tags or WYSIWYG editors.

 - Platform independent - You can edit your blog posts from anywhere, be it on your PC, tablet or mobile device.
 You can even use your favourite text editor. (which is obviously VIM, right?)

 - Markdown handles all of the following beautifully:

 - bold and emphasized text

 This is what this post looks like in Markdown.

 # Static pages

 - Portable - You can easily move from a server space and deploy it elsewhere.